lenka-ja/applepay-notion-automation/README.md

       "title": [
         {
           "text": {
-            "content": "Shortcut Input"  // Replace this with Shortcut Input variable for Merchant }
+            "content": "Merchant"
           }
+        }
       ]
     },
     "Amount": {
-      "number": "Rounded Number"  // This is the Rounded Number variable }
+      "number": "Rounded Number"
     }
   }
+}
+//Replace the "Merchant" with "Shortcut Input" and search for "Merchant"

-This block should look like this when done: [screenshot 5_GetContentsOfURL]
+//"Rounded Number" is the variable you got from transaction's "Amount" This block should look like this when done: [screenshot 5_GetContentsOfURL]